kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 Under the hood, the communication is often asynchronized with the backward computation when GPUs are available.
 In addition, the NCCL all-reduce will be used if it is installed.
-To further boost the performance, Horovod will send batches of tensors between some predefined intervals rather than performing communication everytime when a tensor is ready in order to reduce launching overhead.
-Also, small tensors might be fused to bigger ones before communication.
+To further boost the performance, Horovod will send batches of tensors between some predefined time intervals rather than performing communication everytime when a tensor is ready in order to reduce launching overhead.
+Also, small tensors might be fused to bigger ones before communication for better throughput.
 Please check `HOROVOD_CYCLE_TIME` and `HOROVOD_FUSION_THRESHOLD` for more information.

 After the backward pass, each node keeps the same gadients and then we update